Markovictory/blog.markovictory.github.io/_posts/2020-02-18-tcakl-2020-deck-tech.markdown

 Breakdown
 ---
 This isn’t your typical Ninja deck.
 It doesn’t focus on the popular and default strategy of playing the **Lord of Wind** combo-line along with another of personal preference (or all three!), trying to set up a blowout turn that will win the game all the while pressuring the opponent to block more often than not due to the threat of **Mask of Momentum** triggers.
 Nope.
 None of that.
 This deck was built to griiiiiiiiiind.
+(Close to twelve hours of constant gameplay!)

 The primary objective of the deck is to expend all of the opponent’s impactful cards until the game is in a state where you are able to block all of their attacks without taking any damage indefinitely thanks to the unique effect of **Drone of Brutality**, the key card of the deck that makes everything work.